13 Writing Lessons from Ian Fleming, Creator of James Bond

 I was engrossed by the stories, but they did no favors for my career as a machinist.
-I would linger in front of a dormant lathe or milling machine, forgetting to swap out a finished part until a supervisor snapped me out of my daydream.
+I would linger in front of a dormant lathe or milling machine, forgetting to swap out a finished part until the supervisors, Ferdinand and William, snapped me out of my daydream.
 Or worse, I'd absentmindedly put a new piece of material in backward, and with the machine grinding and screeching in anguish, I'd have to smash the EMERGENCY STOP button like Bond terminating the launch of a nuclear arsenal.

 In the process I became fascinated by Fleming's writing — the pace and tempo, the fantastical storylines and bizarre characters, the vivid imagery and descriptions.
 Why did he mention brand names so often?
 How did he write such intense, suspenseful action scenes?
 Who names a character Pussy Galore?

 I wanted to learn his secret recipe.
 I scoured articles, interviews, letters, and of course, the novels, digging out the formulas and techniques that helped Fleming turn otherwise run-of-the-mill spy stories into some of the most successful thrillers of all time.

 So without further ado, here's everything I learned — 13 powerful writing lessons from the creator of James Bond, author Ian Fleming:

 1.)
 "You must know thrilling things before you can write about them"